Shadowmeth/ExpressionLexer/README.md

 # ExpressionLexer
-Lexer for a basic expression
+Lexer for basic expressions

+The grammar is following:

+expression  -> number | ' (' expression operator expression ')'
+operator	  -> '+' | '*'